keeto/jask/README.md

 Taskfiles
 ---------

-Taskfiles are simple Javascript files that contain a single `export` declaration:
+Taskfiles are simple Javascript files (with the '.js' extension) that contain an `export` declaration:

 	exports.myTasks = {